 How Much Do Bone Density Tests Cost?

 The cost for bone density tests can vary from area to area, ranging from $150 to $325 without coverage3Howmuchisit.org, “How Much Does a Bone Density Scan Cost?“, Accessed November 11, 2021.
-Medicare beneficiaries who meet the requirements pay no A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share., Coinsurance is a percentage of the total you are required to pay for a medical service. , or A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service. for a bone density test if their A person or organization that’s licensed to give health care.
-Doctors, nurses, and hospitals are examples of health care providers. accepts Medicare assignment.2Medicare.gov, “Bone mass measurements“, Accessed November 11, 20214KFF.org, “Your Guide to Medicare’s Preventive Services“, Accessed November 11, 2021
+Medicare beneficiaries who meet the requirements pay no deductibles, coinsurance, or copayments for a bone density test if their health care provider accepts Medicare assignment.2Medicare.gov, “Bone mass measurements“, Accessed November 11, 20214KFF.org, “Your Guide to Medicare’s Preventive Services“, Accessed November 11, 2021

-Medicare Advantage plans are required to cover the same services as Medicare Part A is hospital coverage for Medicare beneficiaries.
-It covers inpatient care in hospitals and skilled nursing facilities.
-It also covers limited home healthcare services and hospice care. and Part B, in addition to any expanded services offered.
+Medicare Advantage plans are required to cover the same services as Medicare Part A and Part B, in addition to any expanded services offered.
 That includes bone density tests.
-However, a beneficiary’s Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
-These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments. with a Medicare Advantage plan may be different than those with Original Medicare is private fee-for-service health insurance for people on Medicare.
-It has two parts.
-Part A is hospital coverage.
-Part B is medical coverage..
-Also, Medicare Advantage plan rules may require their members to use network providers for all services, supplies, and Durable medical equipment (DME) is equipment that is designed to last and can be used repeatedly.
-It is suitable for home use and includes wheelchairs, oxygen equipment, and hospital beds..5Medicare.gov, “How do Medicare Advantage Plans work?“, Accessed November 11, 2021
+However, a beneficiary’s out-of-pocket costs with a Medicare Advantage plan may be different than those with Original Medicare.
+Also, Medicare Advantage plan rules may require their members to use network providers for all services, supplies, and durable medical equipment.5Medicare.gov, “How do Medicare Advantage Plans work?“, Accessed November 11, 2021

 Like most diagnostic and preventative care services, Medicare will completely cover the costs of your bone density tests.
 If you have a family history of osteoporosis, you broke a bone with unusual ease, or you have been losing height, you should consult with your doctor for this test.
 Once your doctor has determined that you have a qualifying condition and gives the order for the test, Medicare will have you fully covered for it.